-It's important that classroom supports reflect the changing needs of students and educators.
-Updating these supports will mean engaging key health promotion partners to collaborate on identifying and providing the tools educators need to deliver the Health and Physical Education curriculum effectively across all Ontario school boards in order to help students recalibrate their well-being.
+It's important that classrooms across the province are identity-affirming, and that teaching supports reflect the changing needs of students and educators.
+Updating these supports will mean engaging key health promotion and equity-deserving partners to collaborate on identifying and providing the tools educators need to deliver the H&PE curriculum in all Ontario school boards in order to help students recalibrate their well-being.

-Provide professional learning on the Health and Physical Education curriculum and related healthy active living curriculum: \$1M annually over four years, for a total of \$4M

-Educators and school board leaders have gone above and beyond the call of duty throughout the pandemic.
-By providing them with easily accessible professional learning modules, we can lighten their loads by facilitating their ongoing professional development, helping them to more effectively meet changing student needs.
-Newly developed learning modules focusing on a variety of health topics will be rolled out through a provincial coaching model within school boards.
+Provide professional learning on culturally relevant and responsive implementation of the Health and Physical Education curriculum: \$1M annually over four years, for a total of \$4M modules, we can lighten their loads by facilitating their ongoing professional development, helping them to more effectively meet changing student and community needs.
+Newly developed learning modules focusing on culturally relevant and responsive pedagogical approaches to health and active living implementation will be rolled out through a provincial coaching model within school boards.